 We've all worked in places that were nothing but a bunch of individuals working together, when all we needed was to be united with the right strategy to achieve great success.
 If you are new to a team, or want to know what to expect as you move up through the ranks, this is the place for you.
 In this article, we will explain what it feels like when you are working with others, providing insights on team dynamics, collaboration, decision-making, and communication.

-Engagement is the key to sense of belongs
+Engagement is the key to a sense of belonging

 Fundamentally, it is someone who likes their job and is connected to their company.
 They know what is going on with the company and its brand and how it is perceived in the marketplace.
 They are well connected in the organization, are engaged with the company strategy, and can contribute to it.